Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

 Finally, consider a pure state with unitary parameter-encoding: $\ket{\psi_{\vec{\theta}}} = U_{\vec{\theta}} \ket{\psi}$ for a unitary $U_{\vec{\theta}}$ with $\mathcal{H}_i = - i (\partial_i U_{\vec{\theta}}^\dagger) U_{\vec{\theta}} = i U_{\vec{\theta}}^\dagger (\partial_i U_{\vec{\theta}})$ being the Hermitian generator associated with $\theta_i$.
 From Eq.~(\ref{eq:P=W=0_pure}), we then have:

 This yields a crucial result: \textit{For pure states, $\mathcal{Q}(\ket{\psi_{\vec{\theta}}}) = 0$ holds when all parameter-encoding generators $\mathcal{H}_i$ commute}.
-Understanding whether this remains true also for mixed states is one of the main goals of this manuscript.
+One of the main goals of this manuscript is to determine whether this remains true for mixed states as well.